richard-imaoka/assignment/README.md

 ### Run a fraud check for a new address

-1. To use utility shell scripts, please git clone this repository
+#### 1. To use utility shell scripts, please git clone this repository

 `git clone git@github.com:richard-imaoka/assignment.git`

-2. Run the following to get an address ID (UUID)
+#### 2. Run the following to get an address ID (UUID)

 `curl -X POST http://35.187.209.185/address-id`

+You will get an address ID like below

 `3297bcfc-da93-4a74-9a84-bc7a0cef0c2b`

 <img src="images/architecture1.png" width="600">

-3. Create address JSON with the address ID obtained in 2.
+#### 3. Create address JSON with the address ID obtained in 2.

 You need the [`jo`](https://github.com/jpmens/jo) command installed (brew install jo) to run the following:

 `./address-json.sh 3297bcfc-da93-4a74-9a84-bc7a0cef0c2b`

+resulting JSON.

 ```
 {